Quantum Communication Complexity of Regularized Linear Regression Protocols: Quantum L2-Regularized Least Squares Protocol

-This section details our quantum protocol for the $\ell_2$-regularized linear regression problem in the quantum coordinator model.
-We also analyze its quantum communication complexity.
+This section details my quantum protocol for the $\ell_2$-regularized linear regression problem in the quantum coordinator model.
+I also analyze its quantum communication complexity.

-In the previous section, we considered the ordinary least-squares method:
+In the previous section, I considered the ordinary least-squares method:

 However, it is susceptible to issues such as overfitting and multicollinearity.
-To address these challenges, we introduce $\ell_2$-regularization, which adds a penalty term to the loss function to stabilize the solution.
-We study the minimization of the $\ell_2$-regularized objective function, $\mathcal{L}_\mathrm{l2}$, given by
+To address these challenges, I introduce $\ell_2$-regularization, which adds a penalty term to the loss function to stabilize the solution.
+I study the minimization of the $\ell_2$-regularized objective function, $\mathcal{L}_\mathrm{l2}$, given by

 where $\lambda>0$ is a hyperparameter and $L\in\mathbb{R}^{n\times n}$ is a nonsingular matrix.
 When $L=I$, this becomes a special case known as the ridge regression, whose objective function $\mathcal{L}_\mathrm{ridge}$ is defined as \cref{eq:ridge_obj}.